 We’ve all seen the pitches on social media via platforms like GoFundMe.
-From paying medical bills to fundraising for post-natural disaster rebuilding to help funding IVF, even pleas to raise money for a trip to Disney World, people are using crowdfunding to help raise money for nearly anything.
+From paying medical bills to fundraising for post-natural disaster rebuilding to help with funding IVF treatments, even pleas to raise money for a trip to Disney World, people are using crowdfunding to help raise money for nearly anything.

 Popular crowdfunding sites include GoFundMe, Kickstarter, and Indiegogo.
 Crowdfunding sites raised about $60 billion globally from 2010 to 2017, researchers at the economic think tank Bruegel reported, and the World Bank estimated a global crowdfunding market of $96 billion by 2025.
 Additionally, more than 191 crowdfunding sites operate in the U.S. These numbers tell of a real trend in terms of online fundraising.

 While some crowdfunding sites are being used to raise money to back a new business or creative venture, other sites are becoming increasingly utilized for users to raise money to cover unexpected financial emergencies, such as medical bills, an unexpected death, even veterinary bills.